Predicting Obsessive-Compulsive Symptoms Based on Cognitive Bias and the Mediating Role of Metacognitive Beliefs

 Authors

-Maede Teimouri * Master's student, Department of Clinical Psychology, Faculty of Humanities, Shahed University, Tehran, Iran. maedeh.teimoorii@gmail.com
+Maede Teimouri * MA, Department of Clinical Psychology, Faculty of Humanities, Shahed University, Tehran, Iran (Corresponding Author). maedeh.teimoorii@gmail.com

-Mahdi bagheri bagheri Master's degree, Department of Clinical Psychology, Central Tehran Branch, Islamic Azad University, Tehran, Iran.
+Mahdi bagheri bagheri MA, Department of Clinical Psychology, Central Tehran Branch, Islamic Azad University, Tehran, Iran.

-Hediyeh Arjmand Kermani Master's degree, Department of General Psychology, Science and Research Branch, Islamic Azad University, Kerman, Iran.
+Hediyeh Arjmand Kermani MA, Department of General Psychology, Science and Research Branch, Sirjan Campus, Islamic Azad University, Kerman, Iran.

 giti Shams kilany MA, Department of General Psychology, Garmsar Branch, Islamic Azad University, Semnan, Iran.